Imelda Marcos: Role in Benigno Aquino Jr.'s exile

 In 1980, after learning former Senator Benigno Aquino Jr. had a life-threatening heart ailment, Imelda convinced her husband to allow Aquino leave for the United States for medical treatment.
 This was arranged after a secret hospital visit by Imelda.
 Aquino supposedly agreed to her conditions that he return to the Philippines and not speak out against the Marcos regime in the US.
-Having made a quick recovery, Aquino decided to remain in the US, saying, "a pact with the devil is no pact at all".
+Having made a quick recovery, Aquino decided to remain in the US, saying that "a pact with the devil is no pact at all".

 Six months after martial law was lifted on January 17, 1981, Ferdinand Marcos was re-elected as president.
 While her husband began to suffer from lupus erythematosus, Imelda effectively ruled in his place.

 Imelda claimed that during her last meeting with Aquino on May 21, 1983, in New York, she "begged him for 3½ hours to postpone his return to the Philippines until it was safe for him to come".
 Aquino returned to the Philippines on August 21, 1983, and was assassinated at Manila International Airport upon his arrival.
 Feeling that he was pressured into causing an investigation of the assassination, Ferdinand created the Agrava Commission, a fact-finding committee, to investigate the circumstances surrounding the assassination of Aquino Jr., ultimately finding the military guilty.